omniphx/forrest/README.md

 Forrest::resources();
 ```

-This sample output shows the resourses available to call via the API:
+This sample output shows the resources available to call via the API:

 ```php
 Array